 GeoCarb is Hiring!

-GeoCarb is looking for an instrument scientist to join the team!
+GeoCarb is looking for undergraduate research assistants to join the team!
 Click the link below for the job description, and email email@example.com with any inquiries.

 OU Earth Science Mission ‘Geocarb’ Moves Ahead to Critical Design Review